Please select To the mobile version | Continue to access the desktop computer version

 Credits

-Author| Post time 2023-8-3 08:54:41 | Show all posts
+Author| Post time 2023-8-3 08:54:41 | Show the author posts only

 Step 5: Press Gate Time and choose the measurement aperture (integration time) of 10 ms,